nickdisca/DG_code/README.md

 ### Code available at:
 `https://github.com/nickdisca/DG_code/`

-### Date: 26 September, 2019
+### Date: 11 October, 2019

-**DGMG** is a modal RKDG-solver written in MATLAB, which can handle conservation laws in both cartesian and spherical coordinates (MG stands for 'MultiGeometry').
+**DGMG** is a modal RKDG-solver written in MATLAB, which can handle conservation laws in both cartesian and spherical coordinates (MG stands for 'MultiGeometry'), with a support for variable degree in space ('static adaptivity').
 Details about DG discretization methods can be found in, e.g.

  - J. S. Hesthaven, T. Warburton.
 "Nodal Disontinuous Galerkin methods."
 Springer, 2008.